 The society finances the annual production of the fair and is responsible for all capital work and maintenance of the fairgrounds, classified as state property.
 The fair’s income comes from ticket sales, licensing of commercial exhibit space, the rental of fair facilities for non-fair events, and other areas.
 Expenses include extensive services for fair guests such as Park & Ride buses, sanitation, police protection, and free stage entertainment, as well as fairgrounds plant operations and administration.

-In addition, in a typical year, the society will invest $5 to $6 million in fairgrounds improvement and maintenance.
+In addition, in a typical year, the society will invest $6 million to $7 million in fairgrounds improvement and maintenance.
 The state invests nothing.

 The Minnesota State Fair’s mission is to educate and involve our guests by providing a world-class showcase that is innovative, entertaining and fun.